Jira (software)

+Jira (/ˈdʒiːrə/ JEE-rə) is a software product developed by Atlassian that allows bug tracking, issue tracking and agile project management.
+Jira is used by a large number of clients and users globally for project, time, requirements, task, bug, change, code, test, release, sprint management.

 Naming

-The product name comes from the second and third syllables of the Japanese word pronounced as Gojira, which is Japanese for Godzilla.
+The product name comes from the second and third morae of the Japanese word pronounced as Gojira, which is Japanese for Godzilla.
 The name originated from a nickname Atlassian developers used to refer to Bugzilla, which was previously used internally for bug-tracking.

 Description

-According to Atlassian, Jira is used for issue tracking and project management by over 180,000 customers in 190 countries.
+According to Atlassian, Jira is used for issue tracking and project management.
 Some of the organizations that have used Jira at some point in time for bug-tracking and project management include Fedora Commons, Hibernate, and the Apache Software Foundation, which uses both Jira and Bugzilla.
 Jira includes tools allowing migration from competitor Bugzilla.

-Jira is offered in four packages:
+Jira is offered in three packages: